Frequently Asked Questions/

 When should I arrive and where do we meet?

-We recommend you arrive at least 1 day before the start of the retreat and stay the night at our designated pick up Hotel Brilla Sol in Alajuela.
-Please make your booking directly and ask for our special group rate for Tree of Light Retreats.
-Once you have your flights booked, please make your booking there or somewhere nearby, if preferred.
+We recommend you arrive at least 1 day before the start of the retreat and stay the night at our designated pick up Hotel City Express in San Jose.
+You are responsible for making your own bookings with them.

-You will be met by our driver at the hotels reception at 9am on the start date of the retreat.
-The retreat center is approximately 3 hours by bus from the pick up location by the airport.
+You will be met by our mini van driver at the hotels reception at 8am on the start date of the retreat.
+The retreat center is approximately 4 hours from the pick up location by the airport.

 Are there health risk concerns in Costa Rica?